Neovim as a Terminal Multiplexer and Neovide as a Terminal Emulator

 doesn’t handle nested Neovim instances.

-Anecdotally, when i sorted out to achieve my goal, two persons have posted on r/neovim few pieces of the puzzle i was yet to solve.
+Anecdotally, when i set out to achieve my goal, two people posted on r/neovim with a few pieces of the puzzle i was yet to solve.
 The first post has introduced unnest.nvim to me.
-Unfortunatelly, it doesn’t free the buffer from which you open new Neovim instances.
-I want to be able to open a new instance from within a terminal buffer and keep it usable.
+Unfortunately, it doesn’t free the buffer from which you open new Neovim instances.
+I want to open a new instance from a terminal buffer and still keep that buffer usable.
 The project’s readme mentions two other alternatives which didn’t allow my hope to die, so i started exploring them.

-nvim-unception seems to work, but for me personally it lacked usage examples.
-I don’t remember the exact issues i got with flatten.nvim, but they were similar to the ones i had with nvim-unception.
-Probably now that i achieved my goal, i could have looked into them again, but i’ll leave it for another day.
+nvim-unception seems to work, but it lacked usage examples.
+I don’t recall the exact issues i had with flatten.nvim, but they were similar to the ones i had with nvim-unception.

-From the second post i discovered that, unsuprisingly, someone has already solved what i was trying to tackle.
+From the second post i discovered that, unsurprisingly, someone has already solved what i was trying to tackle.
 The author uses Neovide as their terminal emulator, something i would probably never consider myself.
-The post doesn’t outline detailed instructions how to do this though.
-I took notes on Neovide and the lack of softwrapping in terminal buffers, and continued my research.
+The post doesn’t outline detailed instructions for doing this, though.
+I took notes on Neovide and the lack of soft wrapping in terminal buffers, and continued my research.

 The Solution